New Website Under Construction!

-Virginia Commercial Space Flight Authority (VCSFA), also known as ‘Virginia Space,' owns and operates the Mid-Atlantic Regional Spaceport (MARS), which is located at NASA Wallops Flight Facility on the Eastern Shore of Virginia.
+The Virginia Commercial Space Flight Authority (VCSFA), also known as ‘Virginia Space,' is a political subdivision of the Commonwealth of Virginia.
+Virginia Space owns and operates the Mid-Atlantic Regional Spaceport (MARS) and the MARS UMS Airfield.

-Virginia Space aims to provide and is proud to offer full-service launch facilities for commercial, government, scientific and academic users both foreign and domestic.
+Virginia Space aims to provide and is proud to offer full-service launch and drone testing facilities for commercial, government, scientific and academic users.

 The mission of Virginia Space is to serve as a driver for Virginia's New Economy by providing safe, reliable, and responsive space Access at competitive prices, and secure facilities for testing of unmanned vehicles for integration into the National Air Space.

 Virginia’s Mid-Atlantic Regional Spaceport Successfully Launches NG-17 Resupply Mission to International Space Station

 GOVERNOR GLENN YOUNGKIN RELEASED THE FOLLOWING STATEMENT FOLLOWING THE SUCCESSFUL ANTARES LAUNCH

 RICHMOND, VA – The Virginia Commercial Space Flight Authority (VA Space), NASA Wallops Flight Facility (WFF), and Northrop Grumman celebrate the successful launch of the 17th cargo resupply mission to the International Space Station (ISS).
 The mission launched today from the Mid-Atlantic Regional Spaceport (MARS) Pad 0A on the Eastern Shore of Virginia.
 It will deliver more than 8,300 pounds of cargo to the ISS including critical materials to support dozens of science and research investigations that will occur during Expedition 66, the current long-duration ISS mission.